You are here

 Distinguishing Characteristics

-This is the entry-level professional Chemist performing routine tests that require an understanding of the chemical principles and theory involved for evaluation of atypical findings.
-Positions are under the direct supervision of a higher level Chemist.
+Under close supervision positions perform professional entry-level routine tests that require an understanding of the chemical principles and theory involved for evaluation of findings.
+Chemists may perform bench work in an analytic unit.

 Typical Work